AdobeDocs/analytics-1.4-apis/docs/APIEOL.md

 ## When is it being shutdown?

-These services are being retired in Nov 2020.
+These services are being retired in April 30, 2021.

 ## 1.3 APIs